and how those reminders can hurt …

 Listening to the Archers omnibus this morning and (not a spoiler) seething at the oft-repeated cliche that being a parent makes your life ‘bigger’.

-I’ve written a lot here about my experience of infertility, how not being a mother goes on, long past the time of trying (and failing) to become a parent, and still the daily reminders sting (prick, cut, burn, bruise, break, brand – like all usual pains, it hurts differently on different days).
+I’ve written a fair bit here about my experience of infertility, how not being a mother goes on, long past the time of trying (and failing) to become a parent, and still the daily reminders sting (prick, cut, burn, bruise, break, brand – like all usual pains, it hurts differently on different days).

 Regularly, in the talk about parenting and the writing about parenting, the way parenting is CONSTANTLY presented :